RetoSchaedler/TORsessionSniffer/README.md

 If you like it, please donate [paypal.me/retoPay](https://paypal.me/retoPay)

-Use a managed switch, and mirror the Internet Port to your Sniffer PC.
+Use a managed switch, and mirror the Internet Port to your Sniffer PC to detect TOR traffic from your Clients.
 ## Installation on Windows:
 Install Python3.
 In the command shell execute: